The

 misconstrue scripture in the following manner.

-- Confusing Old Covenant justification with New Covenant
+Covenant justification with New Covenant justification.

-"in order to be saved".
+be saved".

-the cause of salvation, misconstruing the fruit as the root.
+of salvation, misconstruing the fruit as the root.

-Salvation Free, but not Unconditional
+Free, but not Unconditional

 God has made salvation free, but not unconditional.
 As noted